- Permanent, part-time opportunity (3 days per week)

 - Using evidence-based models, provide individual counselling services or targeted group programs to Vision Australia clients - children, young people and their families when emotional, social, behavioural, learning, vocational, parenting, and/or family issues relating to living with a vision impairment and/or loss of vision arise;

 - Using appropriate functional and standardised tools to assess developmental learning and behavioural difficulties of children and young people;

-- Identify, develop and review information and resources;
+- Identify, develop and review information and resources.

-- Previous experience in paediatric counselling is essential;
+- Previous experience in paediatric counselling;

 - Experience and a strong passion for working with children, young people and families;

-Benefits of working at Vision Australia
+Benefits of Working at Vision Australia

-- Exceptional professional development opportunities
+- General service provider and discipline-specific professional development opportunities